vlingo/xoom-examples/xoom-kubernetes-cluster/README.md

 # xoom-kubernetes-cluster

-This is a basic example to demo how to run a `vlingo/cluster` on Kubernetes.
+This is a basic example to demo how to run a VLINGO XOOM Cluster on Kubernetes.

 ## Structure

-The codebase does not have neither an API nor businnes logic, but only required `vlingo/cluster` configuration code to run each node.
+The codebase does not have neither an API nor businnes logic, but only required VLINGO XOOM Cluster` configuration code to run each node.
 Here's the structure:

     └── io
         └── vlingo